Giant Cinnamon Rolls

 • Place one of the rolls on its side one of the strips you cut.
 Roll the strip around the outside of the rolls again to make the roll twice as big.
 Repeat with the remaining 5 rolls.
 You should end up with 6 very large rolls.

-• Cover the pan and allow the rolls to rise for 20 minutes.
-It's ok if they haven't risen much.
-They'll rise as they bake.
+• Place the rolls in a greased 10×15″ baking pan.* Cover the pan and allow the rolls to have a second rise for 20 minutes while the oven preheats to 350ºF.
+It’s ok if they don’t rise much.
+They’ll rise as they bake.

 • Warm the heavy cream until the chill is off.
 Don’t make it hot…you just don’t want it cold.
 It should be warm to the touch.
+Pour the heavy cream over the top of the rolls, allowing it to soak down in and around the rolls.

 • Bake for about 28 minutes, until the rolls are lightly golden brown and the center rolls are cooked through.
-If the rolls are getting too browned on top, cover loosely with a piece of foil.
+If the rolls are getting too browned on top, cover loosely with a piece of aluminum foil.

-• In a large bowl, combine the softened cream cheese and butter using a hand mixer.
+• While the rolls are cooling, prepare the cream cheese icing.
+In a large bowl, combine the softened cream cheese and butter using a hand mixer.
 Blend well.
+Add in your favorite extract and the powdered sugar.
+Beat until combined.

 • Spread the frosting over the cooled rolls.
 Serve the rolls on a large platter or place each one in its own small cast iron skillet for a pretty look.